cedrickchee/awesome-wireguard/README.md

 _You can see the updates on [Twitter](https://twitter.com/awesome-wireguard) (coming soon)_

 > Please, help organize these resources so that they are easy to find and understand for newcomers.
-See how to [Contribute](contributing) for tips!
+See how to [Contribute][contributing] for tips!

-_If you see a link here that is not (any longer) a good fit, you can fix it by submitting a [pull request](editreadme) to improve this file.
+_If you see a link here that is not (any longer) a good fit, you can fix it by submitting a [pull request][editreadme] to improve this file.
 Thank you!_

 ## Contents